jwarfieldpwny/Test-Terraform/README.md

 This project follows a Terraform pattern that builds a "root" module that simply calls other sub-modules.
 With the limited set of resources in this project, everything here _could_ just go into flat file.
 The design on this sample project, however, hints at what a multi-module, complex Terraform plan might look like.
 For more information on Terraform's module structure, see the tutorials [here](https://learn.hashicorp.com/collections/terraform/modules).

 ### Variables
 This project is not intended as a deep dive into Terraform.
 However, it's worth noting that this sample project uses Terraform variables.
-Variables are used in any place that the `realm`, `access_token` and `sfx_prefix`  are required by the Splunk/SignalFx provider resource or dashboard and chart resources.
+Variables are used in any place that the `realm`, `access_token` variables are required by the Splunk/SignalFx provider resource or dashboard and chart resources.
 The `sfx_prefix` is simply an arbitrary value that's helpful to prefix Terraform-created resources in a shared sandbox or demo environment.

 ## Deploying The Resources
 1. [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on a machine that will execute the Terraform plan.